OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Using Land Explorer/Filters/Mutation.md

 ## AAMutation (Amino Acid Mutation)

-All variants in a searched genes are represented in the mutation views.
+All variants in a searched gene(s) are represented in the mutation views.
 Users can filter to specific variants using this filter:

 ![aa_filter](../../images/aa_variants.png)

 ## Classifiers

 A number of classifiers can be used to filter for variants that are not highly abundant in variant databases.
-For example, in the case below, users can filter to mutations in a gene with less than fifty percent frequency in 1000 genomes:
+For example, in the case below, users can filter to mutations in a gene with less than fifty percent frequency in 1000 Genomes:

 ![classifiers](../../images/classifiers.png)